JuilienH/hiding_credentials_for_database_connection/readme.md

 Steps: Here is how to do it in the Terminal
-1. First, to figure out which shell you are running echo $SHELL
+1. First, to figure out which shell you are running

+echo $SHELL
 It will give an output like this:
 /bin/zsh

-2. And then use the command export to define the environment variable (KEY) and its actual value that you want to hide eventually export KEY=value
+2. And then use the command export to define the environment variable (KEY) and its actual value that you want to hide eventually

+export KEY=value

-3. Once this is done, simply type the following and it should return the value you jsut set eho $KEY
+3. Once this is done, simply type the following and it should return the value you just set

+eho $KEY

 In the python file storing self-defined functions, we can use connection=psycopg2.connect(